Dutchento/organization-mug-guidelines/README.md

 # Guidelines for organizing Magento User Groups

 You (want to) organize MUGs?
 Cool!
-Thank you so much for putting the time and effort in to organzing these local Magento meetups and bringing the community together on regular basis.
-You are awesome!
+Thank you so much for putting in the time and effort to organzing these local Magento meetups and bringing the community together on regular basis. **You are awesome!**

 To allign ourselves, have a consistent image and make sure your MUG get's the attention it deserves, we do have some tips & guidelines for you.
 If you ahve any questions/remarks about these, please let us know or submit a change!